term-structure/python-blake512/README.md

 blake512 is a Python implementation for the BLAKE-1 512 bits hashing algorithm

-Special thank to the SPHINCS project for the C implementation.
+Special thanks to the SPHINCS project for the C implementation.

 ## Installation